mujuonly/microsoft-clarity/readme.txt

 = 0.8.0 =
 * Ability to create a new Clarity project and connect to it on WordPress without needing to go to Clarity site.
 * Ability to connect to an existing Clarity project on WordPress without needing to go to Clarity site.
-* Abiliy to sign up to Clarity on WordPress without needing to go to Clarity site.
+* Ability to sign up to Clarity on WordPress without needing to go to Clarity site.

 = 0.7.5 =
 * Minor fix.